LLNL/zfp/docs/source/arrays.rst

 .. note::
   Much of the compressed-array API was modified in |zfp| |64bitrelease|
-  to support 64-bit indexing of extremely large arrays.
+  to support 64-bit indexing of very large arrays.
 In particular, array dimensions and indices now use the :code:`size_t` type instead of :code:`uint` and strides use the :code:`ptrdiff_t` type instead of :code:`int`.